-1. The individual is a creditor of the reporting company. 🗆 Yes 🗆 No -- -------------------- ------------ --
+1. The individual is a creditor of the reporting company. ☐ Yes ☐ No. 1. ividual is a creditor of the reporting company. s 🗆 No --- ---- --- --------

 Note: The term "creditor" means an individual who would meet the definition of a beneficial owner of the reporting company solely through rights or interests for the payment of a predetermined sum of money, such as a debt incurred by the reporting company, or a loan covenant or other similar right associated with such right to receive payment that is intended to secure the right to receive payment or enhance the likelihood of repayment.